EU Project Robots and Avatars Learning Experiences

 Workshop concept: The Klackerlake (clack roach) is an invasive species: A crossbreed of vibrobot and LED-Throwie, a rattling and glowing bug.
 In this workshop, children (and grown-ups) learn how to build their own solderless glowing vibrobot.
 No previous knowledge is needed.
 Participants first explore how LEDs and motors work, and can then build their own designs.
 Workshop designed for families and children.
 Read more here, more pictures here.

-A documentation (video, pics, writing) team will lead participants in recording and reporting on the outputs and feed the conclusions back into the RACIF e-publication, website, blog and social media.
+A documentation (video, pics, writing) team will lead participants in recording and reporting on the outputs and feed the conclusions back into the RACIF website, blog and social media.
+The Robots and Avatars Book publication will therefore include the Intergenerational Camp inputs and debates as an overall analysis and conclusion of the Project.